Happy Birthday Dilip Kumar: How Amitabh Bachchan & Shah Rukh Khan Have Hero-worshipped The Thespian

 If the Hindi film industry is a temple, then Dilip Kumar is God.
 The living legend, who's known as 'The Tragedy King' and 'The First Khan', turns 97 today (December 11, 2019).
 The Bollywood thespian has been hero-worshipped by the entire film industry but there are two superstars, who share a deep bond with him and they're none other than Amitabh Bachchan and Shah Rukh Khan.
 In fact, it has always been written that one can see a glimpse of Dilip Kumar in Big B and SRK's work.

-On Dilip Saab's 97th birthday, let's have a look at what Amitabh Bachchan and Shah Rukh Khan had said about Dilip Kumar, who has been enriching the legacy of the Hindi film industry and has done many milestone films including Naya Daur, Mughal-E-Azam, Devdas and Saudagar.
+On Dilip Saab's 97th birthday, let's have a look at what Amitabh Bachchan and Shah Rukh Khan have said about Dilip Kumar, who has been enriching the legacy of the Hindi film industry and has done many milestone films including Naya Daur, Mughal-E-Azam, Devdas and Saudagar.

 Speaking of his equation with Dilip Kumar, Shah Rukh had told Filmfare in the past that he knew Dilip Saab as a kid.
 "Dad knew him.
 They used to live in the same galli in Delhi.
 I've met Dilip Saab many times in my childhood.
 We have been to his place often.
 Actually, Sairaji doesn't remember this but her medicines used to be sent by my aunt from London."